Algebraic $n$-Valued Monoids on $\mathbb{C}P^1$, Discriminants and Projective Duality

 The identity is the class $eH$:

 \end{proof}

-\begin{example}[(The Chebyshev coset monoid)] On $M_{\mult}(\Cc\!P^1)$ (see Example \ref{example_1}) consider the involution $\tau:z\mapsto 1/z$ for each $z\in \Cc\!P^1$.
-Points of the orbit space of the involution $\tau$ are represented by fibers of the branched double covering
+\begin{example}[(The two-valued Chebyshev monoid)] Consider on $M_{\mult}(\Cc\!P^1)$ (Example \ref{example_1}) the involution $\tau: z\mapsto 1/z$ for each $z\in \Cc\!P^1$.
+The points of the orbit space with respect to the involution $\tau$ are represented by the fibers of the branched two-sheeted covering

 with branch points $\pm 1$.
-The corresponding coset monoid $\M_{\mult}(\Cc\!P^1):=M_{\mult}(\Cc\!P^1)_{\langle \tau\rangle}$ has identity $1$ and multiplication
+The corresponding coset monoid $\M_{\mult}(\Cc\!P^1) := M_{\mult}(\Cc\!P^1)_{\langle \tau \rangle}$ has identity $1$ and multiplication

-defined on $(\Sym^2\Cc\!P^1)\backslash[\infty,\infty]$.
-This structure of a 2-valued algebraic monoid does not extend to a structure of a 2-valued algebraic group.
-This example illustrates the use of the module square construction for monoids.
+defined on $(\Sym^2\Cc\!P^1)\backslash\{[\infty, \infty]\}$.
+The described structure of a two-valued algebraic monoid does not extend to a structure of a two-valued algebraic group.
 The case of the multiplicative torus and the automorphism $z\mapsto 1/z$ was considered in \cite[Section 7, Example 3]{Buchstaber}.
 The addition law is given by the roots in $z$ of the polynomial